-Although the past few years have been an upward struggle I am finally getting on with my life, I have just returned from working in Greece for the summer and have made many more travel plans for the future.
-I have my good and bad days like any other Lupus patients, but my good days are particularly appreciated.
+Although the past few years have been an upward struggle I am finally getting on with my life, I have my good and bad days like any other Lupus patients, but my good days are particularly appreciated.
 Lupus has opened my mind and I've learnt that happiness is a journey and not a destination and I'm a strong believer that positive mental attitude is the key.
 I'm never going to let Lupus rule my life and am going to do what I can to make other people aware of this cruel disease too.

 *** Kate posed for a naked sculpture for Marc Quinn's 'Chemical Life Support' Exhibition at the White Cube Gallery (see photo).